 - Leadership: Only 53% of organizations have a leader who is responsible for the ethics of AI systems.
-Tech leaders including Microsoft and Salesforce are establishing a lead: Microsoft has an AI ethicist role42 and Salesforce hired an ethics chief in early 2019.43 In some firms, ethics responsibility is not a standalone area but is delegated to the chief data officer.44 - Accountability: Cynthia D. Rudin, professor of computer science at Duke University, confirms that lack of accountability is a significant issue: "There is very little accountability if, for instance, someone loses a database of biometrics data or financial data on individuals that is used for
+Tech leaders including Microsoft and Salesforce are establishing a lead: Microsoft has an AI ethicist role and Salesforce hired an ethics chief in early 2019.
+In some firms, ethics responsibility is not a standalone area but is delegated to the chief data officer. - Accountability: Cynthia D. Rudin, professor of computer science at Duke University, confirms that lack of accountability is a significant issue: "There is very little accountability if, for instance, someone loses a database of biometrics data or financial data on individuals that is used for a.
+Only half said they had a confidential hotline/ombudsman to enable customers/employees to raise ethical issues with AI systems.

-Al, or if a company allocates resources in a racially biased way.
+AI, or if a company allocates resources in a racially biased way.
 If there is no penalizing, the there is no accountability."
 Our research shows that:

-- a.
-Only half said they had a confidential hotline/ombudsman to enable customers/employees to raise ethical issues with Al systems. - b.
+b.
 Regarding KPIs, our research found that 75% of organizations predominantly use metrics such as "customers served by AI interactions" when measuring the success of AI engagements.
 It is critical to expanding them to include trust-based KPIs, for instance "the number of satisfied customers," or "the number of customers willing to share data," or "the number of customers trusting the AI decisions," to better measure customer trust.